 - Forbes – Getting Data Science Right: How to Structure Data Science Teams for Maximum Results

 In order to take advantage of data, organizations need to build, engage, and retain a strong team with the right skills.
 But what are the roles that make up such a team?

 Writing in Forbes, Head of Global Data Science at Ancestry Azadeh Moghtaderi describes three critical roles organizations need to fill in order to realize a data-driven transformation.
 These are Data Scientists, Data Engineers, and Machine Learning Engineers.

 Moghtaderi defines these roles, explains their differences, and explicates what is required for a data science team to be successful.
 Read the full post here – ‘Getting Data Science Right: How to Structure Data Science Teams for Maximum Results’.

 Over in Hackernoon, Cassie Kozyrkov, Chief Decision Intelligence Engineer at Google, provides us with some further reading, expanding from three to ‘10 Data Roles in AI and Data Science’ as she walks us through the roles that need to be filled when growing a winning data science team.

 Big data isn’t just a buzzword.
-It’s here to stay, and organizations need to be planning their big data journey now if they are to remain competitive over the coming five to ten years.
+It’s here to stay, and organizations need to be planning their journey now if they are to remain competitive over the coming five to ten years.
 If you want to improve your knowledge, you need to start reading.
 The blog posts outlined above are a great place to start, and the further reading suggestions will expand your knowledge from there.
 But this is just the beginning.
-Hopefully, this article will give you some good starting points for discovering some great big data blogs and influencers, but you’ll need to keep exploring, keep reading, and ultimately start strategizing at some point in the very near future.
+Hopefully, this article will give you some good starting points for discovering some great blogs and influencers, but you’ll need to keep exploring, keep reading, and ultimately start strategizing at some point in the very near future.